dciccale/placeholder-enhanced/README.md

 ```

 If you want to initialize the plugin yourself after the first auto-initialize (for example after ajax content being
-loaded), just call the plugin lik this:
+loaded), just call the plugin like this:

 ```javascript
 $('input[placeholder], textarea[placeholder]').placeholderEnhanced();